-With it now being mandatory to wear face coverings on public transport and in shops and salons to help curb the spread of coronavirus, it’s no surprise that this drastic lifestyle change has had a big impact on our skin.
+With face coverings likely to be a regular part of our lives on an ongoing basis, to help curb the spread of coronavirus and other viruses, it’s no surprise that this lifestyle change has had a big impact on our skin.

-Mask-induced acne – known as “maskne” – is on the rise, with Google searches for the term having increased 811% in June 2020 compared to June 2019, according to research by beauty ecommerce site Cosmetify.
-The condition leaves people suffering with chafed, irritated and blemish-prone skin around the mouth, chin and jaw line as a result of wearing a protective face covering for long periods of time.
+Mask-induced acne – known as “maskne” – is on the rise, with sufferers experiencing chafed, irritated and blemish-prone skin around the mouth, chin and jaw line as a result of wearing a protective face covering for long periods of time.

-The maskne struggle is real and it is going to be a tricky one to treat in salon because face coverings are an essential part of clients’ everyday lives and will be for the foreseeable future.
+The maskne struggle is real and it is a tricky one to treat in salon because face coverings are an essential part of many clients’ everyday lives.
 Plus, if your clients are prone to breakouts already, then wearing a mask will amplify the issue.
 However, there’s lots you can do to help clients manage the symptoms of this condition.